 When Disney Plus was first announced, some scoffed at the idea.
 What would it offer that we couldn't already get from Netflix, Amazon, or Hulu?
 Quite a lot, as it turns out.
-The service draws from over 90 years of movies, TV shows, and documentaries.
-More specifically, its library stretches from Frozen 2 (if you're in the US, anyway) all the way back to Steamboat Willie, a 1928 cartoon that served as one of Mickey Mouse's first appearances.
+The service draws from over 90 years of movies, TV shows, and documentaries that go way beyond Disney cartoons.
+More specifically, its library stretches from Frozen 2 all the way back to Steamboat Willie, a 1928 cartoon that served as one of Mickey Mouse's first appearances.

 Still, I can't really knock it too much for this.
 It'd be like criticizing The Lion King for not being more violent.
 That's not really what it's for.

-Should you buy it?
+Overall - should you buy it?

 If you're a Disney fan or a lover of all things Marvel, Star Wars, and Simpsons, you can't ask for much more.
 Disney Plus brings the goods both new and old, and it's the TV equivalent of a massive hug.
-The low price certainly doesn't hurt.
-Even if you only watch it for a month, you won't have lost much doing so.
+The low price certainly doesn't hurt; even if you only watch it for a month, you won't have lost much doing so.

-With that in mind, I'd recommend grabbing a month-by-month subscription and playing it by ear if you're not massively pro-Disney.
+With that in mind, I'd recommend grabbing a monthly subscription and playing it by ear if you're not massively pro-Disney.
 It's easy enough to cancel once you're done, and you can always sign back up again later when something new arrives.